gcangioli/trilliumII/IG/pages/index.md

 <!-- end TOC -->
 # Scope
-Formalize, through a FHIR Implementation Guide based on the HL7 FHIR IPS IG, the results of the Work Package 2 and 3 of the Trillium II project.
+Specify a Trillium II project International Patient Summary (IPS) HL7 FHIR Implementation Guide, inspired by the CEN/HL7 IPS standards, formalizing the results of the Work Package 2 and 3 of the Trillium II project.

 # Introduction

+## The International Patient Summary
+An **International Patient Summary (IPS) document** is an electronic health record extract containing essential healthcare information about a subject of care.
+It is specifically aimed at supporting the use case scenario for ‘unplanned, cross border care’, but it is not limited to it.
+It is intended to be international, i.e., to provide generic solutions for global application beyond a particular region or country.

+The IPS dataset is **minimal and non-exhaustive; specialty-agnostic and condition-independent; but still clinically relevant**.

+The IPS is composed by a set of robust, well-defined and reusable core set of data items, i.e., HL7 FHIR IPS profiles, in the case of this guide.
+Its tight focus on unplanned care is not a limitation, but, on the contrary, enables the IPS profiles to be used as common minimal 'core' set beyond its initial scope.

+{% include img-small.html img="IPS_doc_library.png" caption="Figure 1: The IPS products" %}

 ## The Trillium II project
 <a href="https://trillium2.eu/">Trillium Bridge II - Reinforcing the Bridges and Scaling up EU/US Cooperation on Patient Summary</a> is a project funded from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 727745, aiming to:
 <ul>